XYZephyrus/USSC/README.md

 Displays a popup showing the font family currently used by the website.

 ##### [Force Open Link(s) in a New Tab](https://github.com/XYZephyrus/ZEUS/raw/refs/heads/main/script-force-open-links-in-new-tab.user.js)
-Forces links to open in a new browser tab instead of the current one.
+Forces clicked links to open in a new tab instead of redirecting the current one.

 ##### [Force SF](https://github.com/XYZephyrus/ZEUS/raw/refs/heads/main/script-force-sf-pro-nuke-(via-github).user.js)
 Injects SF to any sites.
-(Might broke icons)
+(Might break icons)

 ##### [Gelbooru to Danbooru Color Scheme](https://github.com/XYZephyrus/ZEUS/raw/refs/heads/main/script-gelbooru-to-danbooru-color.user.js)
 Applies Danbooru's color scheme to Gelbooru for a more familiar appearance.